Taking payments online is a core requirement for most organisations and there are lots of options to choose from to fulfil your needs.

 Setting up an online shop

 Many charities provide services as a means of raising funds.
-You may need to be able to take payments for one off, or recurring services or manage available places on a course.
-As far as we’re aware there aren’t many mainstream online apps dedicated to managing the selling of services as such but that is largely because the types of services vary so much.
+You may need to be able to take payments for one-off, or recurring services or manage available places on a course.
+As far as we’re aware there aren’t many mainstream online apps dedicated to managing the selling of services as such but that is because the types of services vary so much.
 Often one of the other systems mentioned in this post can be tweaked to serve the purpose.
-But if you know of any more dedicated systems that other people may benefit from let us know!

 Recurring payments can be one of the hardest types to manage online.
 Extra factors are in play such as renewal dates, trial periods, updating card details, cancellation periods etc. Often a more nuanced system is required for this and it can be harder to integrate with your website.
 Systems like Chargify make it a lot easier to manage regular payments.
-In this post about How to build a charity membership organisation website on a shoestring budget we talk about lots of different ways to accept new memberships and manage existing memberships online.
+In this post about How to create a membership website we talk about lots of different ways to accept new memberships and manage existing memberships online.

 Selling tickets for events can be a great fundraising strategy but managing the finances and ticketing isn’t always straightforward.
 A dedicated events platform such as Eventbrite will make it easy for you to set the number of tickets that are available and even offer different types of tickets.